flowable/flowable-examples/async-history/async-history-rabbitmq-springboot-listener/README.md

 }
 ```

 The last part of the puzzle is that the _AsyncHistoryJobMessageReceiver_ needs to know what to do with the history job data.
 For this purpose, as shown in the code snippet above, it needs an _AsyncHistoryJobMessageHandler_ instance.
-Here a dummy implementation (_MyJobMessageHandler_) is used to simply print out the data, but of course it is easy to imagine that such _JobMessageHandler_ does something more sophisticated with it.
+Here a dummy implementation (_MyJobMessageHandler_) is used to simply print out the data, but of course, it is easy to imagine that such _JobMessageHandler_ does something more sophisticated with it.

 When running this Spring Boot application, and executing the example from [the Async History with Rabbit MQ example](../async-history-rabbitmq-cfg), the output is now something like: